+As at March 31, 2022 As at March 31, 2021

+37 Commitments

-As at March 31, 2022 As at March 31, 2021 37 Commitments Estimated amount of contracts remaining to be executed on capital account (net of capital advances) and not provided for 800.00 520.50 Undrawn committed sanctions to borrowers 40,569.55 24,948.47 38 Contingent liabilities Claims against the Company not acknowledged as debt - Income tax related matters 428.53 428.53 Financial Guarantees outstanding 23,716.43 27,141.74
+Estimated amount of contracts remaining to be executed on capital account (net of capital advances) and not provided for 800.00 520.50

+Undrawn committed sanctions to borrowers 40,569.55 24,948.47

+38 Contingent liabilities

+Claims against the Company not acknowledged as debt

+- Income tax related matters 428 53 428.53

+Guarantees outstanding 23,716.43 27,141.74
-Matters wherein management has concluded the Company's liability to be probable have accordingly been i. provided for in the books.
-Also refer note 18.

-- Matters wherein management has concluded the Company's liability to be possible have accordingly been ii. disclosed in above note. - Matters wherein management is confident of suceeding in these litigations and have concluded the Company's iii. liability to be remote.
-This is based on the relevant facts of judicial precedents and as advised by legal counsel which involves various legal proceedings and claims in different stages of process
+i.
+Matters wherein management has concluded the Company's liability to be probable have accordingly been provided for in the books.
+Also refer note 18. ii.
+Matters wherein management has concluded the Company's liability to be possible have accordingly been disclosed in note 38 Contingent Liabilities above. iii.
+Matters wherein management is confident of succeeding in these litigations and have concluded the Company's liability to be remote.
+This is based on the relevant facts of judicial precedents and as advised by legal counsel which involves various legal proceedings and claims in different stages of process.